-This Policy is based on the following principles:
+This Statement is based on the following principles:

-- We respect the right of individuals to express their ideas and to challenge ideas or opinions with due regard to the principles of sound evidence and/or reasoned argument. - We recognise the contribution of different perspectives, ideas and knowledge, and respect diversity and plurality. - We acknowledge the importance for researchers and scholars to apply techniques and methodologies consistent with the academic conventions of their discipline. - We will not permit or facilitate individuals or activities that may support or encourage individuals to be drawn into extremist ideologies or terrorism, incite violence or hatred or foment discord. - We will enable academic staff to exercise their right of academic freedom within the law providing they maintain the reputation of the IIS and do not engage in activities that may have a damaging impact on communities that IIS works with or that do not accord with the IIS's mandate. - We will make every reasonable effort to minimise the risk of any harm arising for any person, institution (including the Ismaili Imamat) or community (including the Ismaili community worldwide). - We maintain an appropriate distinction between scholars' own opinions, research and academic writing and those of the IIS, including those that may be approved for publication and dissemination by the IIS.
+• We respect the right of individuals to express their ideas and to challenge ideas or opinions with due regard to the principles of sound evidence and/or reasoned argument.

+• We recognise the contribution of different perspectives, ideas and knowledge, and respect diversity and plurality.

+• We acknowledge the importance for researchers and scholars to apply techniques and methodologies consistent with the academic conventions of their discipline.

+• We will not permit or facilitate individuals or activities that may support or encourage individuals to be drawn into extremist ideologies or terrorism, incite violence or hatred or foment discord.

+• We will enable academic staff to exercise their right of academic freedom within the law providing they maintain the reputation of The Institute and do not engage in activities that may have a damaging impact on communities that The Institute works with or that do not accord with The Institute's mandate.
-5. Roles and responsibilities

-The Board of Trustees
+The Institute of Ismaili Studies

-The Board of Trustees is ultimately responsible for assuring academic freedom within the law is upheld within the IIS and that the IIS has the appropriate processes in place.
-The Board of Trustees has charged the Board of Governors with responsibility for the determination and oversight of this Policy Statement.

-The Directors' Office
+• We will make every reasonable effort to minimise the risk of any harm arising for any person, institution (including the Ismaili Imamat) or community (including the Ismaili community worldwide).

+• We maintain an appropriate distinction between scholars' own opinions, research and academic writing and those of The Institute, including those that may be approved for publication and dissemination by The Institute.

+Related Policies

+Code of Practice on Freedom of Speech Safeguarding Policy (including Prevent duty) External Speakers Policy

-The Directors' Office is responsible for the implementation of this Policy Statement.
+Responsibility for the Policy Head of Quality Assurance

-Heads of Departments

-Heads of Department are responsible for ensuring that all their lectures, research seminars and events comply with this policy and that their staff and students are familiar with these requirements.
+Initial Approval April 2019

+Last Reviewed May 2025

+Next Reviewed May 2027

+Approved by Academic Council